 Mesothelioma Settlements and Verdicts in Washington

-When it comes to mesothelioma lawsuits, a vast majority reach settlements instead of going to trial before a judge and jury.
+The vast majority of mesothelioma lawsuits reach settlements instead of going to trial before a judge and jury.

 When an out-of-court mesothelioma settlement is reached, the victim receives financial compensation from the manufacturers being sued.